henrikkurkela/react-project/README.md

 npm run dev
 ```

 The backend requires a MySQL server to function.
+Table creation queries can be found in the [server readme](/server/models/README.md) file.
+Database details should be added to the [example.env](example.env) file, which should then be renamed to .env

 Stock photos downloaded from unsplash.com

 ## TODO

+Eighth Iteration:

+Modernize user interface:

+- Investigate modern news sites
+- Update design

+## DONE

 Seventh Iteration: